 Candlelight Snowshoe Hike

-On the first Saturday in February, this event is held at Split Rock Lighthouse State Park.
+On the first Saturday in February, a Candlelight Ski & Snowshoe event is held at Split Rock Lighthouse State Park.
 The evening event invites visitors to snowshoe along the trail lit by luminaries.
 The luminary trail starts at the Trail Center and goes for a mile up to Day Hill.
 Stop along the way for a campfire and marshmallow roast.
 Hot cocoa and cookies, along with a campfire are also available at the Trail Center.
 It’s a great family hiking event!
 (This event is not taking place during Covid-19)

 Split Rock Lighthouse Winter Hours

-November 1 through February 28: the Split Rock Lighthouse Visitor’s Center and Museum are open Thursday through Monday 11 a.m. to 4 p.m. (closed Tuesday and Wednesday).
-The grounds are open sunrise to sunset everyday.
+November 1 through February 28: the Split Rock Lighthouse Visitor’s Center and Museum Store are open Thursday through Monday 10 a.m. to 4 p.m. (closed Tuesday and Wednesday).
+The grounds are open 10am – 4pm daily.
 There is no admission fee for the lighthouse (except during the Edmund Fitzgerald Memorial Beacon Lighting on November 10th).
 However, visitors need to purchase a state park pass for their vehicle.
-The lighthouse grounds are open from sunrise to sunset everyday.

 How to Get There

 Split Rock Lighthouse is located at mile marker 46 along Highway 61.
 It is between Castle Danger and Beaver Bay.

 Check out NorthShoreExplorerMN’s Top 10 North Shore History Attractions